mekowalski/todo-mvc/NOTES.md

 -Nested Resources : /lists/:id/items (Items are nested within this List, in terms of URL )

 # Step 4: Adding Validations
--validate that Lists have a name
+[x]validate that Lists have a name
--validate that Items have a description
+[x]validate that Items have a description

+# Step 5: Add state(complete, incomplete) to Items in a List

 Believe there are 5 total TodoMVC stages to complete